jamesbraza/onetwofoureight.com/content/about.md

 with its simplicity makes 1248 thought-provoking.
-It plays with the idea of connecting the creative right brain with the logial left brain, as the metaphorical text one two four eight mirrors the concrete digits 1248.
+It plays with the idea of connecting the creative right brain with the logial left brain, as the text "one two four eight" mirrors the concrete digits 1248.

 How should one say 1248?
 Think: Buzz Lightyear's pronounciation of "to infinity" from